ruiaylin/sqlparser/README.md

-#the best sql parser implement in golang
+#The Best SQL Parser implement in golang
 =============

 you can use this module independently